thomas-vogel/thomas-vogel.github.io/_pages/publications/index.md

 * Erik Fredericks, Ilias Gerostathopoulos, Christian Krupitzer, and Thomas Vogel. [_Planning as Optimization: Dynamically Discovering Optimal Configurations for Runtime Situations_](2019-SASO).
 In: International Conference on Self-Adaptive and Self-Organizing Systems.
 SASO '19.
 IEEE, 2019, pp. _tba_.

 * Gabriela Solano, Ricardo Caldas, Genaina Rodrigues, Thomas Vogel, and Patrizio Pelliccione. [_Taming Uncertainty in the Assurance Process of
 Self-Adaptive Systems: a Goal-Oriented Approach_](2019-SEAMS).
 In: International Symposium on Software Engineering for Adaptive and Self-Managing Systems.
 SEAMS ’19.
-IEEE, 2019, pp. _tba_.
+IEEE, 2019, pp. 89--99.

 * Thomas Vogel, Stephan Druskat, Markus Scheidgen, Claudia Draxl, and Lars Grunske. [_Challenges for Verifying and Validating Scientific Software in Computational Materials Science_](2019-SE4Science).
 In: International Workshop on Software Engineering for Science (co-located with ICSE'19).
 SE4Science ’19.
 IEEE, 2019, pp. _tba_.